Call for applications: Roebling Award

 Applications for the Roebling award consist of three items:

 1. One letter of recommendation from a TCNJ faculty member letters from staff members will not be accepted.
 The recommendation should explain how you are prepared to carry out the proposed activities.
 If the proposed research, scholarship, creative work, service, or internship involves a TCNJ faculty mentor, please ask that person to write this letter.
 Recommenders should submit their letters via email to email@example.com.

 - A short personal essay that explains why you should be awarded the Roebling.
 Your essay must contain:

-- A header with the following information: Your name, email, major(s), dates of travel, the time period of your trip (fall, winter, spring, summer) the name of your faculty recommender, and (if applicable) a link to the study abroad program related to your proposal.
+- A header with the following information: Your name, email, class year, major(s), dates of travel, the time period of your trip (fall, winter, spring, summer) the name of your faculty recommender, and (if applicable) a link to the study abroad program related to your proposal.

 - A description of the study abroad program and/or travel that this award will support.
 If there is a study abroad program associated, have you already applied to or been admitted to the program?
 If you have not been admitted yet, when do you expect to hear confirmation of your admission?
 If this proposal is unrelated to a formal program, please explain how you have the opportunity to do these activities (for example, being invited to do collaborative research with a faculty member or a scholar abroad, securing an internship abroad, etc.)